andrewlock/NetEscapades.AspNetCore.SecurityHeaders/README.md

 The use of a secure Content-Security-Policy can sometimes be problematic when you need to include inline-scripts, styles, or other objects that haven't been whitelisted.
 You can achieve this in two ways - using a "nonce" (or "number-used-once"), or specifying the hash of the content to include.

 To help with this you can install the NetEscapades.AspNetCore.SecurityHeaders.TagHelpers package, which provides helpers for generating a nonce per request, which is attached to the HTML element, and included in the CSP header.
 A similar method helper exists for `<style>` and `<script>` tags, which will take a SHA256 hash of the contents of the HTML element and add it to the CSP whitelist.
+For _inline styles_, and inline event handlers, there is an helper that supports generating hashes for the contents of such attribute.

 To use a nonce or an auto-generated hash with your ASP.NET Core application, use the following steps.